 "Sleeplessness, constantly worried or fearful of being in a public setting,” Fisk said.
 “Those are certainly some signs and symptoms.
 Headaches, raised blood pressure.”

 Physical exercise is also a good release, she added.

 And while it might sound odd, Fisk says drinking water while dealing with any kind of trauma is critical.

 "Our body has toxins,” she said.
 “It’s healthy to cry, for example.
 Drinking water helps to rehydrate you and it helps get rid of those toxins.”

-The Ecumenical Center has been providing free counseling services in Sutherland Springs since the shooting at the First Baptist Church on Nov.
+The Ecumenical Center offered free counseling services in Sutherland Springs since the shooting at the First Baptist Church on Nov.
 5.